fumes/fumes.jekyll/_posts/2016-07-13-dolce-vita.md

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-12.jpg %}

-Find some time to go paddle...
+Find some time to go paddle, hoping the recent oil leak from some broken inland refinery pipe, which ended up in the sea, had been digested already...

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-14.jpg %}